freeCodeCamp/devdocs/README.md

 DevDocs is made of two separate pieces of software: a Ruby scraper responsible for generating the documentation files and indexes, and a JavaScript front-end powered by a small Sinatra app.

-DevDocs requires Ruby 2.0.
-Once you have it installed, run the following commands:
+DevDocs requires Ruby 2.0 and a JavaScript runtime supported by [ExecJS](https://github.com/sstephenson/execjs#readme) (included in OS X and Windows; [Node.js](http://nodejs.org/) on Linux).
+Once you have these installed, run the following commands:

 ```
 gem install bundler